 Our distribution model relies on the cooperation of our Network Partners.
-If our Network Partners choose to partner with other providers of technology-enabled services that empower healthcare consumers, including HSA services, our business could be materially and adversely affected.
+If our Network Partners choose to partner with other providers of technology-enabled services that empower healthcare consumers, including HSA services, or otherwise reduce offering, or cease to offer, our products and services, our business could be materially and adversely affected.

 Our business depends on our Network Partners' willingness to partner with us to offer their customers and/or employees our products and services.
 In particular, certain of our Health Plan and Administrator Partners enjoy significant market share in various geographic regions.
-If these Health Plan and Administrator Partners choose to partner with our competitors, our results of operations, business and prospects could be materially adversely affected.
+If these Health Plan and Administrator Partners choose to partner with our competitors, or otherwise reduce offering, or cease to offer, our products and services, our results of operations, business and prospects could be materially adversely affected.